-Four fair-quality studies of digital breast tomosynthesis reported separately on screening populations of women with dense breasts.75-78 Three of these studies reported on cancer detection rates: detection rates with digital mammography in women with dense breasts were similar (4.0 to 5.2 per 1,000 exams) and were higher with the addition of breast tomosynthesis (5.4 to 6.9 per 1,000 exams) (Table 19).
-Invasive cancer detection rates for women with dense breasts were reported only for one study: 3.4 per 1,000 exams with digital mammography and 4.7 per 1,000 exams with the addition of digital breast tomosynthesis.
-Recall rates were reported by all four studies, though recalls for additional imaging were not distinguished from recalls for biopsy.
-Recall rates declined with the addition of digital breast tomosynthesis.
-Recall rates were higher in the U.S. studies, ranging from 9.1 percent77 to 16.6 percent76 for digital mammography compared to 6.9 percent77 to 10.8 percent75 with the addition of digital breast tomosynthesis images underwent double-reading (i.e., independent interpretation by two radiologists), recall rates declined from 7.2 percent to 6.6 percent with the addition of digital breast tomosynthesis.71 Biopsy rates were not reported separately for women with dense breasts in any of these studies.
+Four fair-quality studies of DBT reported separately on screening populations of women with dense breasts.75-78 Three of these studies reported on cancer detection rates: detection rates with digital mammography in women with dense breasts were similar (4.0 to 5.2 per 1,000 exams) and were higher with the addition of DBT (5.4 per 1,000 exams [95% CI, 3.5 to 7.9]77 to 6.9 per 1,000 exams [95% CI, 4.8 to 9.6]75) (Table 19).
+Invasive cancer detection rates for women with dense breasts were reported only for one study: 3.4 per 1,000 exams with digital mammography and 4.7 per 1,000 exams with the addition of DBT.75 Recall rates were reported by all four studies, though recalls for additional imaging were not distinguished from recalls for biopsy.
+Recall rates declined with the addition of DBT.
+Recall rates were higher in the U.S. studies, ranging from 9.1 percent77 to 16.6 percent76 for digital mammography compared to 6.9 percent77 to 10.8 percent75 with the addition of DBT.
+In the Italian study, in which all digital mammograms and DBT images underwent double-reading (i.e., independent interpretation by two radiologists), recall rates declined from 7.2 percent to 6.6 percent with the addition of DBT.70 Biopsy rates were not reported separately for women with dense breasts in any of these studies.

-Overall, the evidence indicates that adjunctive screening among women with dense breasts and recent negative mammography can consistently identify additional cancers, most of which are invasive, but also leads to additional recalls and biopsies, with the possible exception of digital breast tomosynthesis, though evidence is quite limited.
-Studies of proximate screening outcomes among women with dense breasts undergoing adjunctive screening tests were predominately designed to estimate the incremental impact of adjunctive testing on cancer detection rates and diagnostic testing.
-Many lacked sufficient followup to identify false negatives, and none compared interval breast cancer rates or potential surrogates for breast cancer mortality among two groups of women with dense breasts undergoing screening mammography with vs. without adjunctive testing.
-Such studies would potentially provide greater insight regarding long-term benefits and harms of adjunctive screening.
-In addition, some study populations were at higher breast cancer risk than would be conferred by increased breast density alone, raising questions about the generalizability of findings to the broad population of women with dense breasts.
-Variability in breast cancer risk may explain some observed differences in rates of breast cancer detection by mammography and adjunctive testing.
-Other sources of variation may relate to variability in skill and experience among interpreting radiologists, and variation in technology used for adjunctive testing.
-Long terms RCTs or well-designed comparative observational studies could provide much stronger evidence about meaningful outcomes of adjunctive screening for women with dense breasts.
+Overall, the evidence indicates that supplemental screening among women with dense breasts and recent negative mammography can consistently identify additional cancers, most of which are invasive, but also leads to additional recalls and biopsies, with the possible exception of DBT, though evidence is quite limited.
+Studies of proximate screening outcomes among women with dense breasts undergoing supplemental screening tests were predominately designed to estimate the incremental impact of supplemental testing on cancer detection rates and diagnostic testing.
+Many lacked sufficient followup to identify false negatives, and none compared interval breast cancer rates or potential surrogates for breast cancer mortality among two groups of women with dense breasts undergoing screening mammography with vs. without supplemental testing.
+Such studies would potentially provide greater insight regarding long-term benefits and harms of supplemental screening.
+In addition, many study populations were at higher breast cancer risk than would be conferred by increased breast density alone, raising questions about the generalizability of findings to the broad population of women with dense breasts.
+Variability in breast cancer risk may explain some observed differences in rates of breast cancer detection by mammography and supplemental testing.
+Other sources of variation may relate to variability in skill and experience among interpreting radiologists, and variation in technology used for supplemental testing.
+Long terms RCTs or well-designed comparative observational studies could provide much stronger evidence about meaningful outcomes of supplemental screening for women with dense breasts.